latenitefilms/KeyframeToolbox/docs/how-to-use.md

 - Double-click on a graph line to add a linear keyframe and remember a value at a point in time.
 - In each graph, click and drag to move a keyframe.
-- During the drag, values will appear showing the keyfrane's value and time.
+- During the drag, numbers will appear showing the keyfrane's value (above) and time (below).
 - Hold shift while moving a keyframe to lock movement to horizontal (time) or vertical (value) movement.
 - If you move a keyframe on one graph to a position near a keyframe on another graph, a vertical line will appear.
-If shift is held down, the keyframe will snap to this line and align with the other keyframe.
+- If shift is now held down, the keyframe will snap to this line to align with keyframes on other properties.
-- Additionally, a line indicates the position of the playhead in relation to the clip.
-Shift-dragging a keyframe will also snap to this line.
+- Shift-dragging a keyframe will also snap to the line that indicates the playhead position, if present.
 - Dragging a line connnecting two keyframes will move both keyframes together.

 ## Smoothing keyframes